flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 ```

 The shell interprets this by launching an `ls` process.
 Normally, when
-the shell launches a process it sets three file descriptors (which,
+the shell launches a process it creates three file descriptors (which,
 remember, represent open files): `0` for `STDIN`, `1` for `STDOUT`,
-and `2` for `STDERR`, and each of these file descriptors refer to your
+and `2` for `STDERR`, and the shell sets each file descriptor to refer
-terminal (terminals can be files!! what!?!?).
-Your shell sees the
+to your terminal (terminals can be files!! what!?!?).
+Your shell sees
-pipe, `|`, and sets `ls`'s `STDOUT` to the pipe's `STDIN`, and the
+the pipe, `|`, and sets `ls`'s `STDOUT` to the pipe's `STDIN`, and the
 pipe's `STDOUT` to `wc`'s `STDIN`.
 The pipe links processes' file
 descriptors, while the processes get to read and write "files" without
 having to know what's actually on the other end.
-(No joke, every time
+No joke, every time I
-I think of this I get a little excited tingle at the base of my
+think of this I get a little excited tingle at the base of my
-spine.)
+spine because I am a:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IRsPheErBj8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is why file I/O is referred to as _the universal I/O model_.
 I'll
 have more to say about this in the next section, but I share it here